jtpack/Blue-and-Pink-Synth-Editor/README.md

       - _Replace the actual filename with the one that you created, as it may not be exactly the same as above_

-## 5. Install Blue-and-Pink-Synth-Editor in the Virtual Environment as an Editable Package
+## 5. Install Blue and Pink Synth Editor in the Virtual Environment as an Editable Package
 - `cd ~/Blue-and-Pink-Synth-Editor`
 - `pip install -e .`

-## 6. Run Blue-and-Pink-Synth-Editor From Source Code to Make Sure it Works
+## 6. Run Blue and Pink Synth Editor From Source Code to Make Sure it Works
 - `cd ~/Blue-and-Pink-Synth-Editor`
 - `python -m blue_and_pink_synth_editor`

 ## 7. Compile Blue and Pink Synth Editor
-Compiling Blue and Pink Synth Editor makes it easier to run, more like any other app on your computer.
+Compiling Blue and Pink Synth Editor makes it easier to run, like any other app on your computer.

 ### macOS / Linux:
 - `cd ~/Blue-and-Pink-Synth-Editor`